 The free HR courses we’ve explored do keep things interesting by including interactive elements such as quizzes and videos.
 However, you can only access these part-time courses online.

 If you take a CIPD qualification you’ll be able to choose from a range of study options including classroom-based courses, intensive study blocks, blended learning and digital learning.
 AVADO even offer the option of learning via regular live online classes, which are designed to keep learners on track.

 None of the free HR courses we’ve looked at include tutor feedback or marked assignments.
 In contrast, the CIPD’s qualifications are delivered by learning providers who offer much more support.

-For example, if you study the CIPD’s Foundation Level Diploma in HR Practice with ICS Learn, you’ll receive unlimited tutor support online or via phone, as well as regular marked assignments.
+For example, if you study the CIPD’s Foundation Certificate in People Practice with ICS Learn, you’ll receive unlimited tutor support online or via phone, as well as regular marked assignments.
 24/7 technical support is also available.

 You’ll miss out on membership perks